sous-chefs/ruby_rbenv/README.md

-  version # Optional: Gem version to install response_file # Optional: response file to reconfigure a gem rbenv_version # Required: Which rbenv version to install the gem to. end
+  version # Optional: Gem version to install response_file # Optional: response file to reconfigure a gem rbenv_version # Required: Which rbenv version to install the gem to. user # Which user to install gem to.
+REQUIRED if you're using rbenv_user_install end
 ```